-I recently sent in my Kenetrek Moutain Extreme boots to be resoled and repaired after two pounding seasons in the mountains.
+I recently sent in my Kenetrek Mountain Extreme boots to be resoled and repaired after two pounding seasons in the mountains.
 By my estimations I’m have at least 300-400 miles in my boots in mostly VERY steep, often rocky, terrain.
 It’s easy to tell the steep terrain wear by the toes being the first part of the boots to give in.
 Other than that they were still very comfortable and waterproof and didn’t look ragged out at all, I just like to take care of my equipment.

 - Scroll all the way down to the bottom where it says “To Return Items for Repair” and click on the highlight to pull up this form.

-Interesting to note that I was having issues toward the end of season two where my toes were bumping the end of the boots.
+Interesting to note that I was having issues toward the end of season two.
+My toes were bumping the end of the boots.
 Come to find out, I must have gotten them too close to a camp fire and shrunk them a bit.
 They reshaped the toe and when I asked the repair tech about it he said that at least 40% of the boots they get back have this issue.

 The rule of thumb to remember is if it’s too hot for your skin, it’s too hot for your boots.
+Then they go through all the rand (rubber part joining the sole to the leather) looking for loose areas and root them out and re-glue and secure them.
 Then as the final part of the process they get your back up and oiled, with new laces and new insoles.
 That comes standard with the price!
 Pretty cool in my book.

 Lastly there are a couple other common issues that they fix and they come with additional costs and are as follows:

-- Gusset breakdown and repair – $30-$50
+- Gusset breakdown and repair

-- Rand Repair– $20-$50
+- Rand Repair

 - Heel lining and repair